Viral load explained

 - have your viral load checked regularly.

 The presence of other sexually transmitted infections (STIs) can potentially affect viral load, but in the PARTNER study there were no HIV transmissions even when other STIs were present.
+Those results held through the PARTNER 2 trial as well.

 It is however important to remember that HIV treatment can only be successful if you have access to it and are taking it as prescribed.